gitlalihi/Snakewatergun/README.md

 #### Snakewatergun
-A mini program to understand looping in Python
+A mini program to understand conditional statements  in Python